alexstore06/alexstore06.github.io/content/about/index.md

 Though I'm not quite out of college, I'm studying cross-discipline engineering topics heavily on my own and plan to take many Mechanical Engineering classes over my time at Liberty.

 Please check out my resume and reach out!
 I'd love to connect.
-Contact information is on the links on the front page.
+Contact information is on the links on the front page or in my resume.

 #### [Resume (PDF)](/Resume2025.pdf)
 ---